When introducing you kids to your boyfriend, every divorced mom’s situation is different. Don’t beat yourself up if things don’t go like you imagined.

 3. Keep your hands to yourself – watch the PDA

 Holding hands may seem innocent to you but to your child, it could send the wrong message.
-When introducing your new boyfriend to your children be mindful of public displays of affection.
+When introducing the kids to your new boyfriend to your children be mindful of public displays of affection.
 You don’t want to make your children feel uncomfortable.

 4. Have little expectation